Edward E. Kramer

 Edward Eliot Kramer (born March 20, 1961) is an American editor and convicted child molester.
 Kramer lives in Duluth, Georgia, and was a co-founder and part-owner of the Dragon*Con media convention.
 Kramer has also edited several works in the genres of science fiction, fantasy, and horror.
 Before pleading guilty in 2013 to three counts of child molestation, Kramer was the subject of a long-running legal battle that began with his initial arrest in August 2000.

 Early life

 Kramer was born in Brooklyn, New York to a Jewish family.
 He holds a Bachelor of Science in psychology from Emory College and a Master of Public Health in health administration and planning from the Rollins School of Public Health at Emory University School of Medicine.

-In the 1980s, Kramer was former program director of the Metropolitan Atlanta Council on Alcohol and Drugs.
+According to newspaper reports, in the 1980s, Kramer served as program director of the Metropolitan Atlanta Council on Alcohol and Drugs.

 Career

 Editing

 Kramer is the editor of the anthologies Dark Love and Grails (Roc Books); The Sandman: Book of Dreams by Neil Gaiman (HarperPrism); The Crow, by James O'Barr (Random House); Free Space (Tor Books); Forbidden Acts (Avon Books); Elric: Tales of the White Wolf and Pawn of Chaos: Tales of the Eternal Champion (based on the works and characters of Michael Moorcock); Dante's Disciples, Tombs, and the Dark Destiny trilogy (White Wolf); and Strange Attraction: Turns of the Midnight Carnival Wheel (Bereshith Publishing).
 He has also worked for over a decade as a music critic and photojournalist.